zhangbo0037/com.unity.stat/README.md

 This is a custom package for mobile profilling based in Universal Render Pipeline (URP).

-Using this package, you can realtimely check stats data directly in your device.
+Using this package, you can directly check stats data in your device.

 For now, you can check the "performance", "memory", "DepthTexture" and "OpaqueTexture" as below shown.